Tony-1310/6502_Tony/README.md

 <img src="https://github.com/user-attachments/assets/adf35fd1-1185-452a-bac7-a89626010274" alt="Alt-Text" width="300" height="200">

 I had limited experience with PCB´s before making this one.
 A few takeaways may be appropriate.
 - This board is quite large measuring 320x220 mm.
 It is also 4 layers, this combination making it expensive.
 I attribute this to adding layers when running into problems connecting components (can´t cross in the same layer) and only later learned how to use via´s to avoid this problem.
-In addition I did not exploit the minimum distances allowed by the software (Kicad)  which would give a more compact boaard.
+In addition I did not exploit the minimum distances allowed by the software (Kicad)  which would give a more compact board.
 - I should have given more thought to the positioning of components.
 As an example, by the time I had reached the stage of ordering the PCB, it had become clear that I wanted  to replace the LCD with a TFT display to be able to run games as mentioned above.
 Looking at the hardware requirements I realised that I could use the same pin connector (bottom left) as I had already designed for the LCD display and just map the PCB for the TFT display accordingly.
 I therefore used the PCB layout already designed for the LCD.
 This was a mistake as the the TFT screen was then right in front of the pushbuttons used to control the game which is not ideal.
 - There was enough space on the board to add connections for the sound card which had become desirable because of running the game.
 This can be seen on the right.

 **Testing**

 I designed and ordered the PCB´s for the LCD display and TFT display shortly after the main board and was soon able to test the basic 6502 as well as the TFT enhancement.
 A few comments:
 - I was delighted that the PCB functioned as designed without the quirks experienced with the breadboard version.
 I struggled to get the RS-232 interface to work and eventually found that one of the capacitors forming part of the MAX 232 circuitry was grounded to an island.
 I was able to correct it underneath the board.
-The point of this discussion is to remind the reader to examine the PCB layout in KICAD caarefully for this.
+The point of this discussion is to remind the reader to examine the PCB layout in Kicad carefully for this.
 They are not easy to spot.
 I also struggled with the terminal programs, trying several.
 The one that worked most reliably for me (and easiest to understand) was TeraTerm.
 - The pin connections for the displays worked but using pin connections proved to be inadequate from a stability point of view.
 I found a way to stabilise them but was not satified with this arrangement.
 I decided to go for edge connectors.
 I eventually found suitable ones from Samtec and as these are not run of the mill (single row, 2.54 pitch) it took several weeks before they were available.
 Not having had success removing multi-pin IC´s from a PCB I had to start all over, the extra boards resulting from the PCB manufacturer´s minimum order policy coming in handy.

 **Sound**